Vaccines: Pertussis

 2. Indications: Vaccination with Tdap is recommended as a booster dose at least once for all adults after having completed the primary vaccination in childhood.
 After receiving ≥1 Tdap booster in adulthood, adults may be offered either Td or Tdap every 10 years.

 In addition, adults who have or are going to have close contact with infants aged <12 months and have not previously received Tdap or Tdap-IPV in adulthood (parents, grandparents, caretakers, health care personnel, daycare personnel) should receive a dose of Tdap vaccine, ideally >2 weeks before contact with infants.
-Pregnant patients should be vaccinated in every pregnancy, regardless of prior immunizations or the length of interval between pregnancies, between 27 and 32 weeks of gestation.
+Pregnant women should be vaccinated in every pregnancy, regardless of prior immunizations or the length of interval between pregnancies, between 27 and 32 weeks of gestation.

 3. Contraindications: As for tetanus and diphtheria vaccines; encephalopathy within 7 days after the previous vaccination against pertussis.
 Immunization should be postponed in severe acute illness.